 Mr. Marcel School is a graphic design and art school dedicated to teaching new techniques and methods for students to fulfill their digital artistic potential.
 Tata&Friends was chosen to tackle a new identity and branding challenge for Mr. Marcel School.

-Light blue and green backgrounds feature hands in a black and white gradient filter -- which is of particular relevance due to the fact artists rely on their hands to create.
-The modular identity is displayed in four different backgrounds of green, brown, turquoise and purple.
+Light blue and green backgrounds feature hands in a black-and-white gradient filter -- which is of particular relevance due to the fact artists rely on their hands to create.
+The modular identity is displayed in four different backgrounds of green, brown, turquoise, and purple.
 Each color shows a different hand position and learning concept.

 The Korean Film Festival brochure, designed by Il-Ho Jung, is a colorful expression of print design.
-It has five cover options, with five primary colors and five design elements, including badminton shuttlecocks, kites and wands.
+It has five cover options, with five primary colors and five design elements, including badminton shuttlecocks, kites, and wands.

 As users flip through the pages, each film is represented by a different color for the text and is paired with black and white photography, which pulls the pages together.
-Pertinent film information, including the credits, runs vertically on the outside of the page, which is also color coordinated based on the section.
+Pertinent film information, including the credits, runs vertically on the outside of the page, which is also color-coordinated based on the section.

 The colors encompass everything from muted pastels to bright hues.
 They form an argyle-style background and fun type that resembles film.
-The font is a quaint sans serif typeface, completing what the well-rounded design.
+The font is a quaint sans serif typeface, completing the well-rounded design.

 7. Atamira Dance Company